houstondatavis/data-jam-january-2024/README.md

 - [ ] Refactor to be nicer, make things take commandline inputs, etc. etc.
 - [ ] Script the scraping some of the other data sources
 - [ ] Set up on cloud

+## Other links

+Can also be accessed on [data.world](https://data.world/houstondatavis/houston-marathon-2022-2024)